wangyibo0308/mpfuzz-2/readme.md

 For more details of MPFUZZ please refer to the paper "Toward Automated Discovery of Asymmetric Mempool DoS in Blockchains" published in IEEE Transactions on Software Engineering, 2026: https://ieeexplore.ieee.org/document/11543216.
 The paper is also attached in this repository.

+The work was supported by the Ethereum Foundation’s 2025 Academic Grants.